-- a) Align the Society's exam system with the available examinations offered by the Society of Actuaries (SOA) and Casualty Actuarial Society (CAS), which also test most of the topics found in the local Fellowship four-exam system; - b) Focus in administering two integrated local exams that will test the more relevant topics that are unique to the Philippine industry and regulations. - c) As part of the full membership requirements of the IAA, the ASP must have education requirements which are at least equivalent to the current IAA Education Syllabus.
+- Align the Society's exam system with the available examinations offered by the Society of Actuaries (SOA) and Casualty Actuarial Society (CAS), which also test most of the topics found in the local Fellowship four-exam system; - b) Focus in administering two integrated local exams that will test the more relevant topics that are unique to the Philippine industry and regulations. - c) As part of the full membership requirements of the IAA, the ASP must have education requirements which are at least equivalent to the current IAA Education Syllabus.
 The ASP Examination System is also reviewed regularly to ensure compliance to the IAA Education Syllabus

-2014 Examination System and Moving Forward (2018 Update)
+2014 Examination System and Moving Forward

-Effective July 1, 2018, the following examinations are required to qualify under the ASP Examination System:
+The following examinations are required to qualify under the ASP Examination System: